 Galveston Island experienced significant beach and dune erosion, as well as extensive damage to property and infrastructure, because of Hurricane Ike.
-Ball High School students were unable to participate in the program during the 2008-2009 academic year owing to safety concerns about accessing their monitoring sites.
-Bureau and TAMUCC scientists visited Galveston Island in early October to conduct ground surveys-beach profiles, photography, and observations of beach and dune conditions-of the area impacted by the hurricane.
-Profile location BEG02 in Galveston Island State Park was visited during this reconnaissance trip, and it was found that the datum marker at BEG02 had been destroyed by the storm.
-GPS techniques were used to navigate to the horizontal location of the datum marker, which post-storm was on the open beach.
-The marker had been the corner of a concrete picnic pavilion landward of the foredunes.
+Ball High School students were unable to participate in the THSCMP during the 2008-2009 academic year because of safety concerns about accessing their monitoring sites.
+Bureau and TAMUCC scientists visited Galveston Island in early October 2008 to conduct ground surveys-beach profiles, photography, and observations of beach and dune conditions-of the area impacted by the hurricane.
+During this reconnaissance trip, scientists visited profile location BEG02 in Galveston Island State Park, where they discovered that the datum marker at BEG02 had been destroyed by the storm.
+Scientists used GPS techniques to navigate to the horizontal location of the datum marker, which post-storm was on the open beach.
+(Before the storm, the marker had been at the corner of a concrete picnic pavilion landward of the foredunes.)
 BEG02 was reset approximately 60 m landward of the old datum marker along the same azimuth line.
 The new marker (a buried metal pipe) is landward of a washover feature.
-A topographic profile was conducted at this time.
-GLO06, at the southwest corner of Galveston Island State Park, was also lost as a result of Hurricane Ike.
-GLO06 was reset approximately 60 m landward of the old datum marker along the same azimuth line.
+GLO06, at the southwest corner of Galveston Island State Park, was also lost as a result of Hurricane Ike and was reset approximately 60 m landward of the old datum marker along the same azimuth line.
 The new marker is landward of the foredunes and adjacent to a wetland feature.

-Ball High School students from the 2007-2008 academic year provided extremely valuable prestorm profile data on February 8, 2008, and April 23, 2008.
+Ball High School students from the 2007-2008 academic year provided extremely valuable pre-storm profile data on February 8, 2008, and April 23, 2008.
 These data have been used to determine how much the beach and dunes changed after Hurricane Ike.
-Figure 14 is a profile plot at BEG02 comparing Ball High prestorm profiles (February and April 2008) with the post-Hurricane Ike profile measured on October 7, 2008.
+Figure 13 is a profile plot at BEG02 comparing the Ball High School pre-storm profile (April 2008) with the post-Hurricane Ike profile measured on October 7, 2008.
 The post-Tropical Storm Frances profile from September 16, 1998, is also plotted for comparison.
-The dune system at Galveston Island State Park was completely destroyed, and the shoreline (wet-dry line) moved 53 m landward between April 23, 2008, and October 7, 2008 (Fig. 14).
+The dune system at Galveston Island State Park was completely destroyed, and the shoreline (wet/dry line) moved 53 m landward between April 23, 2008, and October 7, 2008 (fig. 13).
 The vegetation line moved 56 m landward.
 The old datum point was 1.14 m above the current surface of the beach.
+Data from one year post-storm is also included.
+This profile shows that the elevation of the beach had been restored, the beach width (dunes to waterline) has increased, and incipient dunes are beginning to form.